American College of Physicians: Internal Medicine — Doctors for Adults ®

 Love it or loathe it, the seven days on/seven days off schedule is gaining traction among hospitalist programs.
 Experts discuss its pluses and pitfalls and share some strategies for success.

-Managing acute opioid withdrawal in hospitalized patients
+Managing acute opiate withdrawal in hospitalized patients

 The case of a 48-year-old man who presented to the hospital seeking treatment for acute heroin withdrawal is discussed.

-Opioid therapy
+Test yourself: Opioid therapy

 The following cases and commentary, which address opioid therapy, are excerpted from ACP’s Medical Knowledge Self-Assessment Program (MKSAP14).